-Hone is a Beijing-based company that partnered with AngelList, a firm with great access to different data types.
+Hone Capital is a Silicon Valley-based company that partnered with Wellfound, a firm with great access to different data types.
 They created a machine-learning algorithm using more than 30,000 deals from the past ten years from different sources, including PitchBook, Crunchbase, and MatterMark.

 In short, machine learning can help to identify rewarding opportunities with unmatched efficiency.
-Although VC companies subscribe to different databases that list numerous startups’ data, it is obvious that the human brain cannot process such impressive amounts of information.
+Although venture capital companies subscribe to different databases that list numerous startups’ data, it is obvious that the human brain cannot process such impressive amounts of information.

-Cukier and Mayer-Schönberger published a book on big data entitled “Big Data: A Revolution That Will Transform How We Live, Work, and Think.”
+Cukier and Mayer-Schönberger published a book on big data called “Big Data: A Revolution That Will Transform How We Live, Work, and Think.”
 They discuss that humans cannot consider and compare three characteristics of three different products simultaneously.
-Despite this, a venture capital manager should consider factors regarding both past and future startups and the market, resulting in the need to make an investment decision that could be worth millions of dollars.
+Despite this, a venture capital manager should consider factors regarding both past and future startups and the market, resulting in the need to make investment decisions that could be worth millions of dollars.

-This is where machine learning can improve the current practices and outcomes of VC.
-Since this technology can quickly identify the optimal matches using this rich data, venture capitalists can focus on suitable investments while eliminating low or no returns startups.
+This is where AI and machine learning can improve the current practices and outcomes of VC investments.
+Since technology can quickly identify the optimal matches using data, venture capitalists can focus on suitable investments while eliminating startups with low or no return on investment.

-Some voices go as far as to suggest that implementing machine learning in venture capital can result in a significant competitive edge.
+Some industry experts go as far as to suggest that implementing machine learning in venture capital can result in a significant competitive edge.
 This is because technology enhances the decision-making process that could differentiate between a bad investment and $15 million returns.
-This is consistent with research showing that machine learning methods help investors find better opportunities and reduce the uncertainty associated with VC.
+This is consistent with research showing that machine learning methods help investors find better opportunities and reduce the uncertainty associated with venture capital.

 To achieve long-term success, a venture capital firm must have a strong competitive edge.
 Researchers firmly state that strategic advantages are tightly related to information due to the current knowledge-based economy.
-In other words, better access and processing of information can lead to superior decisions and choices.
-As a result, machine learning can make all operations quicker and more efficient while reducing human bias.
+In other words, better access and processing of information can lead to making better investment decisions and choices.
+As a result, artificial intelligence can make all operations quicker and more efficient while reducing human bias.

 1. Finding companies looking for funding

-As briefly discussed above, one of the most obvious uses of machine learning is to screen startups.
+As briefly discussed above, one of the most obvious uses of machine learning is to screen startups ready for investment.
 This type of technology allows venture capitalists to filter a myriad of companies in different industries, verify whether they are seeking funding, if they already received investments, and many more.
 The list can then be curated using financial or other company-specific factors.

 2. Identifying opportunities

-Machine learning can identify new companies that experience early signs for growth.
+Machine learning can identify new companies showing early signs of growth.
 These can be analyzed using indicators such as hiring plans and the expansion of their teams.
-Finding early-stage companies is crucial for VC; machine learning helps to identify firms or products that are relatively new and receive impressive amounts of attention.
-This can be combined with social data to conduct sentiment analysis.
+Finding early-stage companies is crucial for VCs; machine learning helps to identify firms or products that are relatively new and receive impressive amounts of attention.
+This can be combined with social media data to conduct sentiment analysis.